 This would be concerning enough in isolation.
 But it’s happening inside a broader context that makes it significantly worse: the world itself is accelerating, and there is enormous cultural pressure to match that speed.

 Look around.
 Everyone appears to be shipping faster, producing more, building more ambitiously.
-Your peers are launching side projects in weekends.
-Startups are compressing twelve-month roadmaps into twelve weeks.
-Content creators are publishing daily.
-And because much of this acceleration is powered by the same AI tools you have access to, the implicit message is clear: if you’re not keeping up, you’re falling behind.
+You see other people launching new projects and startups every weekend.
+Content creators are coming up with a tonne load more content.
+And because much of this speed is enabled by the same AI tools you have access to, you start to feel behind and the constant need to level up.

 This is the acceleration trap: the faster the world moves, the more you offload to keep up, and the more you offload, the less capable you become of doing the work that actually matters when the tools aren’t enough.